 You’ll build on a top liberal arts foundation that prepares you to be the kind of social worker employers want.
 Graduating in social work is just the first step toward a career with countless options.
 Apply today!

 The social work program at Bethel College is accredited by the Council on Social Work Education.

 Admission to social work

 In order to major in social work, you must be admitted to the program.
-This normally occurs during spring semester of the sophomore year or before conclusion of the fall term of the junior year for transfer students.
-You must be admitted before you may enroll in SWK360, the first practice theory class.
+This normally occurs by the junior year for transfer students.
 Liberal arts courses and additional courses in the social sciences form the foundation for the social work major.
-Therefore, you are eligible to be admitted to the social work major when you meet the following:
+You are eligible to be admitted to the social work major when you meet the following:

-- Completion of these courses in the social sciences: ECON 211, SOSC222, PSY211.
+- Completion of these courses in the social sciences: ECON 211, SSC222, PSY211.
 (One of these courses may also fulfill a general education requirement.)

 - A cumulative grade point average of at least 2.5.

-Application for admission to the social work major requires completion of a written application and submission of three references.
-The application and reference forms may be obtained from social work faculty members or the administrative assistant for the social work program.
-Admission to the social work major will be based on the following criteria:
+Application for admission to the social work major requires completing an application and submitting three references.
+Admission to the social work program will be based on the following criteria: